 - Google Pixel 6 (128GB): $599 / £599 / €649

 Google completely reimagined the Pixel line with the Pixel 6 and Pixel 6 Pro.
 Google itself called the Pixel 6 Pro “[its] very first flagship smartphone.”
 And compared to previous Pixels, it’s hard not to see that, even in the non- “Pro” model.
 The company uses higher-end materials throughout the phone, making some early Google phones feel like children’s toys.
 The Pixel 6 is its first real shot at giving people a viable alternative to the latest Galaxy S and iPhone.

-As the smaller and cheaper of the two devices, the Google Pixel 6 is meant to appeal to those who want the flagship phone experience but might not want to pay $1,000 for that right.
+As the smaller and cheaper of the two devices, the Google Pixel 6 is meant to appeal to those who want the flagship phone experience but might not want to pay $1,000 for that right, but also don’t want to drop down to the mid-range Pixel 6a.
 The Pixel 6 is the iPhone 13 to the iPhone 13 Pro Max or the Galaxy S22 to the Galaxy S22 Ultra.
 To be clear, though, this is not a smaller alternative — the Pixel 6 is a very big smartphone (more on this later).

 Related: The best Google Pixel deals

 Price and size aside, the Pixel 6 shares a lot of similarities with its larger sibling.
 Both phones have Google’s brand-new Tensor system on a chip (SoC), big batteries, 5G connectivity, in-screen fingerprint sensors, and newer, larger camera sensors.
 The Pro model’s extra features include an additional telephoto lens, a larger, smoother, more pixel-dense screen, and it comes in more storage options.
 Both phones also do not come with a charging brick in the box, though Google does provide a USB-C to USB-C cable.
 If you need an extra brick, we’ve got you covered.